felixwellen/synthetic-zariski/README.md

 - Is the proposition "X is affine" not-not-stable, for X a scheme?
   (Then deformations ($D(1) \to \Sch$) of affine schemes would stay affine.)
-- Can every bundle (on $Sp A$) of strongly quasicoherent $R$-modules be recovered from its $A$-module of global sections.
+- Can every bundle (on $Sp A$) of strongly quasicoherent $R$-modules be recovered from its $A$-module of global sections?
 - Is $\Spec A$ quasi-complete ("compact") for $A$ a finite $R$-algebra (fin gen as $R$-module)?